-IN THE EVENT OF A MALFUNCTION OR BREAKDOWN, grounding provides a path of least resistance for electric current and reduces the risk of electric shock.
-This saw is equipped with an electric cord that has an equipment grounding conductor and a grounding plug.
-The plug MUST be plugged into a matching receptacle that is properly installed and grounded in accordance with ALL local codes and ordinances.
+IN THE EVENT OF A MALFUNCTION OR BREAKDOWN, grounding provides a path of least resistance for electric currents and reduces the risk of electric shock.
+This tool is equipped with an electrical cord that has an equipment-grounding conductor and a grounding plug.
+The plug must be plugged into a matching receptacle that is properly installed and grounded in accordance with all local codes and ordinances.